NickAger/nickager.github.io/_drafts/2016-03-xx-future-patterns.md

 * Delay Futures
 * Wait for all Futures to complete
 * Network up as a guard future. - sometimes you wait to fast-fail.
+* On a failed future, return another future.

 pyramid of doom